plone-ve/training/advanced-python/middlewares.rst

        def capitalize_response(handler):
-           """dumb middleware the assumes response is a list of strings which can be capitlized"""
+           """dumb middleware the assumes response is a list of strings which can be capitalized"""

            def _inner(environ, start_response):
                response = handler(environ, start_response)